 The Epilepsy team at Tulane includes the Director of EEG at Tulane Hospital, Dr. Jeff Nicholl.
 Other neurologists actively involved in epilepsy care at Tulane include Drs.
-Jessica Kraker, Holly Rutherford, and Rana Abusoufeh.
+Jessica Kraker, Holly Rutherford, Rana Abusoufeh, and Max Levy.
 Drs.
-Kraker, Nicholl, and Rutherford have appointments available at Tulane Hospitals Medical Center - Neuroscience Center.
+Kraker, Nicholl, Rutherford, and Levy have appointments available at Tulane Hospitals Medical Center - Neuroscience Center.
 Dr. Abusoufeh has appointments available at Tulane Doctors Neurosciences - Covington location.
 Services include inpatient EEG telemetry when indicated to determine why a patient is experiencing poor seizure control or in preparation for possible epilepsy surgery which can be quite effective in removing the potential for ongoing seizures in certain patients.

 A seizure is a clinical manifestation of abnormal firing of brain cells termed neurons.
 We can all be susceptible to a seizure with the proper provocation such as excessive lack of sleep, head trauma, or a severe metabolic disturbance such as very low blood sugar, low blood sodium or low blood calcium.
 An isolated seizure does not constitute a so-called ongoing seizure disorder termed epilepsy.
 However, an ongoing susceptibility to having seizures that requires some form of therapy is termed epilepsy.
 For example, if someone suffers a severe blow to the head and has a seizure but recovers quickly with a normal exam, a normal brain scan and a normal brain wave test (EEG), then they do not necessarily require medication to prevent seizures unless further seizures follow.
 On the other hand, a number of individuals, perhaps up to 1% of the general population, have epilepsy which requires that they be very attentive to prescribed treatment and that they follow strict precautions in terms of level of activity until it is determined that it is safe for them to drive, per state law, as well as engage in activities such as swimming, operating heavy equipment, and climbing a ladder.
 Causes of seizures can include genetic (familial) susceptibility, head trauma, stroke, brain tumor, brain infection and neurodegenerative disease.
 At least 50% of seizure patients have so-called idiopathic epilepsy which means there is no clearly defined cause.
 It is, obviously, better to fall in an idiopathic class of epilepsy than to have a brain tumor.
 However, patients tend to be particularly perplexed when they experience a seizure “out of the blue” and then find out that they have an ongoing predisposition requiring medication or other intervention as well as restrictions on their level of activity.